Trusted WordPress tutorials, when you need them most.

 When pages are organized into parent and child categories, they also tend to be easier to manage in the WordPress admin area.
 This is particularly true as your WordPress website continues to grow.

-That being said, let’s take a look at how to easily create a child page in WordPress.
+With that in mind, let’s take a look at how to easily create a child page in WordPress.

 To create a child page, you first need a parent page.
-You can use any page as a parent, or create a new page.
+You can use any page as a parent or create a new page.

 Then, simply open the child page for editing.